-Does Phobos look as if it is a pile of rubble, or does it look like a battered and rusted 500 million year old metallic hulk?
+Does Phobos look as if it is a pile of rubble, or does it look like a battered 500 million year old metallic hulk?
 Photograph NASA

 by Phil Hall

 John E. Brandenburg is a plasma physicist with a background in nuclear propulsion, fusion research, and space plasma physics.
 He has worked at institutions including Lawrence Livermore National Laboratory, Sandia National Laboratories, and NASA-related projects.
-He is best known in alternative circles for his controversial hypothesis that Mars experienced two massive, anomalous thermonuclear explosions in its relatively recent geological past—events he interprets as deliberate nuclear attacks that destroyed an ancient civilization 500 million years ago.
+He is best known in alternative circles for his controversial hypothesis that Mars experienced two massive, anomalous thermonuclear explosions in its geological past; he interprets this event as deliberate nuclear attacks that destroyed an ancient civilization 500 million years ago.

-Brandenburg’s core evidence revolves around isotopic anomalies in Mars’ atmosphere and surface: a xenon-129 excess, where the ratio of ¹²⁹Xe to ¹³²Xe in the Martian atmosphere is unusually high and matches the signature of fast neutron fission from nuclear weapons (similar to open-air nuclear tests on Earth), rather than natural processes or moderated reactors; krypton and argon anomalies, including elevated levels of certain krypton isotopes (e.g., ⁸⁰Kr) suggesting intense neutron bombardment, and high ⁴⁰Ar/³⁶Ar ratios pointing to neutron capture on potassium in surface rocks; and uranium and thorium distribution, where orbital gamma-ray data (from missions like Mars Odyssey) show enhanced levels of U and Th on the surface in chondritic ratios, contrasting with depleted levels in Martian meteorites, suggesting a planet-wide debris layer from exploded devices with U-Th casings.
+Brandenburg’s evidence revolves around isotopic anomalies in Mars’ atmosphere and on its surface: a xenon-129 excess, where the ratio of ¹²⁹Xe to ¹³²Xe in the Martian atmosphere is unusually high and matches the signature of fission from nuclear weapons (similar to open-air nuclear tests on Earth), rather than natural processes or moderated reactors.
+There are krypton and argon anomalies, including elevated levels of certain krypton isotopes (e.g., ⁸⁰Kr) suggesting intense neutron bombardment, and high ⁴⁰Ar/³⁶Ar ratios pointing to neutron capture on potassium in surface rocks; and there is uranium and thorium distribution, where orbital gamma-ray data from missions like Mars Odyssey show enhanced levels of Uranium and Thorium on the surface in chondritic ratios, contrasting with depleted levels in Martian meteorites, suggesting a planet-wide debris layer from exploded devices which had Uranium-Thorium casings.

 Metal Phobos